node-usb/node-usb/Readme.md

   - bNumConfigurations

 ### .configDescriptor
-Object with properties for the fields of the config descriptor:
+Object with properties for the fields of the configuration descriptor:

   - bLength
   - bDescriptorType